 Class action status is being sought for lawsuits filed against Bank of America Corp. and Wells Fargo & Co. on behalf of people who were charged a $5 fee for cashing payroll checks if they did not have an account at the bank.
 The suits were filed by two California employers who claim that this fee exposes them to potential criminal and civil penalties by violating a 1911 state labor law that prohibits employers from deducting undisclosed fees from paychecks.

 Register your Check Cashing Fee Complaint

 If you have been charged this $5 fee, you may qualify for damages or remedies that may be awarded in a possible class action lawsuit.
-Please fill in the form to the right to submit your complaint and we will have a lawyer review your Check Cashing Fee complaint.
+Please click here to fill in our form to submit your complaint and we will have a lawyer review your Check Cashing Fee complaint.